Yongliang-Shi/Exploring-Drivers-of-the-Error-in-Zestimate/README.md

 - Your audience for this project is a data science team.
 The presentation will consist of a notebook demo of the discoveries you made and work you have done related to uncovering what the drivers of the error in the zestimate is.

 ## Goals
-To uncover what the drivers of the error in the zestimate by three stages
+To uncover what the drivers of the error in the zestimate by three stages.<br>
     - Stage 1: Explore the Target Variable: Logerror
     - Stage 2: Clustering Logerror
     - Stage 3: Modeling and Evalution

 ## Documents in the Repo
+- README.md:
+    - Overview of the zillow clustering project
+- .gitignore:
+    - files to be ignored.
 - Jupyter notebooks:
     - explore_zillow.ipynb:
         - Explore the interactions between independent variables and the target varibales using visualization and statistical testing.